Alison Peebles , Art Psychotherapist

 Training, qualifications & experience

-I am a British Association of Art Therapists approved Private Practitioner and Supervisor.
+I am registered with The Health and Care Professions Council and the British Association of Art Therapists.
+BAAT approved Private Practitioner and Supervisor.

-I have worked with adults, children and young people who can experience a variety of symptoms and conditions; many of them chronic and enduring/complex conditions, including mental health problems e.g. depression, anxiety, stress, eating disorders, personality disorders, bi-polar disorder, schizophrenia and physical health problems which can have an impact on emotional wellbeing e.g. cancer and palliative care.
+I have worked with adults, children and young people who can experience a variety of symptoms and conditions; including mental health problems e.g. depression, anxiety, stress, eating disorders, personality disorders, bi-polar disorder, schizophrenia and physical health problems which can have an impact on emotional well-being e.g. cancer and palliative care.
+I have worked extensively with people who have experienced a range of loss, grief and bereavement.
+These experiences have included loss of a loved one, own health,home, e.g child who is looked after in foster care who is experiencing loss of parents/parent, home, friends.

 Art Therapists/ Art Psychotherapists are one of the Allied Health Professions (AHPs) registered by the Health and Care Professions Council (HCPC) and are bound by the British Association of Art Therapists and the HCPC ethics and standards.
 He or she will have a degree in Art or a related field and will have worked in education, health or social services prior to undergoing a post-graduate training in Art Psychotherapy.
 Art Psychotherapists have considerable understanding of art processes underpinned by theoretical models.